-Active Learning
+Play Pedagogy and Active Learning

 Curriculum for Excellence emphasises the value of an active learning approach.
+Active learning is engagement of the brain whilst participating in learning experiences.

 In the early years, children will have a range of learning experiences that include planned and purposeful play and stimulating learning which engages and challenges children's thinking using real life and imaginary situations.

-As children progress through school they continue to be involved in active learning experiences which are engaging and give them ownership of their own learning.
+As children progress through school they continue to be involved in active learning experiences which give them ownership of their own learning, encourage co-operative working and utilise skills required for learning, life and work.